YanpengXi/peak_caller/README.md

 ## peak_caller

-Read in fastq files from Illumina sequencing, check average quality of reads, trim unsatisfied reads to desired length, map trimmed reads back to a reference genome, and call peaks based on given mapping threshold and peak distribution.
+This program is written to read in fastq files from Illumina sequencing, check average quality of reads, trim unsatisfied reads to desired length, map trimmed reads back to a reference genome, and call peaks based on given mapping threshold and peak distribution.